alexfilimon/swift-analytics-gen/Docs/templates.md

 ## Creted template

-There are already swift/kotlin templates in folders `template/ios/`, `template/android/`
+There are already swift/kotlin templates in folders `Templates/ios/`, `Templates/android/`
-// TODO: change folder

 ## Template payload

+// WIP

 ## Creating template

+You can create your own template, tah will use existance payload.